List of public art in New York City

 Public art in New York City includes statues, memorials, murals, fountains, and other forms.
 The city's parks have been described as the "greatest outdoor public art museum" in the United States.
-With works from such great sculptors as Augustus Saint-Gaudens, Daniel Chester French, and John Quincy Adams Ward, over 300 sculptures are found on the streets and in parks across the New York metropolitan area.
+More than 300 sculptures can be found on the streets and parks of the New York metropolitan area, many of which were created by notable sculptors such as Augustus Saint-Gaudens, Daniel Chester French, and John Quincy Adams Ward.